A Level Film

 Richard Gent | Wednesday January 17, 2018

-Categories: A Level, OCR A Level, OCR A2, OCR AS, Legacy
+Categories: OCR A Level, OCR A2, A Level, Legacy

 New OCR A Level Film Studies Resources We are developing a series of new resources for the new A Level Film Studies specs.
 These include an overview planner, teaching guide, online slides, student workbook and a glossary.
 Legacy Resources Welcome to Edusites Film’s comprehensive resources and materials link covering every aspect of the OCR AS and A2 Film Studies specification.
 Studying film is a skill and a pleasure for both students and teachers focussing on key areas of academic study and we…